|Green martian on his thoat. Extract from an art by James Allen St. John from Thuvia, Maid of Mars by Edgar Rice Burroughs, McClurg, 1920|

 - Make it cool...

-I mostly succeeded.
-But I over-reached on the wargame section, trying to cram the rules into just a few pages.
+I mostly succeeded with LoM, but I over-reached on the wargame section.
+Trying to cram the rules into just a few pages was probably a mistake.
 Those "bullet points" are kind of false.
-The divisions aren't as clear and clean as I would have liked and some (more) of it could have been formulated as a table or steps.
+The divisions aren't as clear and clean as I would have liked and more of it could have been formulated as a table or steps.
 Don't get me wrong; I'm happy with what I got done in such a short amount of time, but...

 What's Next?The game has room to grow!